 Supporting young people to volunteer

-The Trust welcomes applications of up to £500 from UK-based volunteering or community service projects, organised and run by people under 30 years old, which directly or indirectly respond to COVID-19.
+The Trust welcomes applications of up to £500 from UK-based volunteering or community service projects, organised and run by people under 30 years old.

 For more information and to apply, visit: Alec Dickson Trust